 Gaining acclaim in then the Kingdom of Egypt, Umm Kulthum was honoured by King Farouk I, who bestowed the “Nishan el Kamal” – an order reserved for the Royal Family members – on her in 1944.

-Umm Kulthum received a diplomatic passport in 1968, and she was the first woman to be given the title of Egypt’s First Lady.
+Umm Kulthum received a diplomatic passport in 1968 and was the first woman to be named Egypt’s First Lady.

 Her death